google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 For example:

 ```
 test.vert                # The default GLSL vertex shader.
 variant_005.json         # The shader job file (containing uniforms data).
 variant_005.frag         # The GLSL fragment shader.
 variant_005.frag.spv     # The SPIR-V version of the fragment shader.
+variant_005.frag.spv.opt # The optimized SPIR-V version of the fragment shader
+                         # (assuming e.g. --spirvopt=-O was passed to glsl-to-spirv-worker).
 variant_005.vert.spv     # The SPIR-V version of the default vertex shader.
 ```

 Download the latest `vulkan-worker-android-debug.apk` file